RsyncProject/rsync/rsync.1.md

     using the port, try specifying `--ipv6` or `--ipv4` when starting the daemon).

+    These options also exist in the regular rsync options section.

     If rsync was complied without support for IPv6, the `--ipv6` option will have no effect.
-The `--version` output will tell you if this is the case.
+The `rsync -V` output will contain "no IPv6" if is the case.

 0. `--help`, `-h`